district09/php_package_dg-flanders-basicregisters/examples/README.md

   register.
 * `102-AddressListFilterd.php` : Overview of addresses based on given
   filter.
-* `111-AddressMatch.php` : Look up an address by locality name, street name, and optional house number and bus number.
+* `111-AddressMatch.php` : Look up an address by municipality name, street name, and optional house number and bus number.
 * `121-AddressDetails.php` : All details of a single address.